Any purchase you make here helps support my work on this website. Thanks for your help!

 How and Why did Maslow Develop this Theory?

-At the core of what we know now about self esteem is Abraham Maslow.
+At the core of what we know now about our self esteem needs is Abraham Maslow.
 He is an important psychologist in the area of humanistic psychology.
 This form of psychology comes from the 1950s, when some were seeking to make the subject less technical and more related to the humanistic nature of man.
 On this page we will discuss the nature of self esteem and Maslow’s Hierarchy of Needs.

 To start with Maslow became interested in explaining something very human, motivation.
 It seems logical for a humanistic psychologist to think about reasons for why we do things.
 Motivation is what drives us to act in a certain way.
 It is impossible to successfully achieve any goal without motivation.
 Indeed, without motivation we wouldn’t push ourselves to learn or to try to better ourselves.

-Maslow believed that when we lack things we will be motivated to get them.
+Maslow believed that when we lack important needs we will be motivated to get them.
 Seems easy to understand, doesn’t it?
 Well, Maslow went further and created his Hierarchy of Needs to put these needs in order of importance.
 We will discuss self esteem and Maslow’s Hierarchy of Needs and the fact that Maslow may have got things wrong.

 What is the Maslow Hierarchy of Needs?